3 Results

 Tanoak basal area regeneration was intermediate between that of redwood and Douglas-fir and other species.
 The GS and LD treatments had similar responses, as did the HA and HD treatments.
 The GS treatment resulted in 2.24 m2 ha-1 of tanoak basal area, which was 1.33 m2 ha-1 greater than in the HA treatment (p = 0.18).

 Table 3.1: Grand means (m2 ha-1) for basal area of regeneration of each species across treatments 10 years after the initiation of a multi-age redwood forest.
+The asymptotic 95% confidence intervals are based on the normal approximation.

 other overall 0.11 0.04 Inf 0.03 0.19